How To Support A Friend Who’s Just Come Out

 There are plenty of resources out there for LGBTQ+ people on how to come out.
-But if you're straight, it can be harder to know how to support a friend who's coming out as a member of the LGBTQ+ community — no matter how much of an ally you are.
+But if you're straight, you might not instinctively know how to support a friend who's coming out, no matter how much of an ally you are.

 What To Say When Someone Comes Out

+If they sit you down to share their update, you’ll want to meet the gravity of the moment.
 “One thing you can do to help a friend coming out is simply to acknowledge this truth with them,” Liatt says.
 “Naming the courage and vulnerability it takes to be public with your authentic self can be very validating.”
-If they've clearly gone through a huge process to get to this point and have made a big deal of telling you, some fuss and celebration may be in order.
+Saying, “I’m so happy for you!” or “I’m so proud of you for sharing this,” can go a long way towards making them feel seen.

 Ask Sensitive Questions

 “Asking questions can communicate interest and support of their coming out process,” O’Neill says.
 “However, try to avoid asking invasive or overly personal questions; instead, let your friend be in control of what they choose to share with you.”
-She suggests questions that communicate your interest in being a supportive part of their life, like ‘How can I support you?’ and ‘What do you need from me right now?’
+She suggests questions that communicate your interest in being a supportive part of their life, like “How can I support you?” and “What do you need from me right now?”

-Be Respectful Of Them & Their Trust
+Be Respectful Of Their Trust

 Build Their Chosen Family

-Dr. Rachel O'Neill Ph.D.
-LPCC-S
+Rachel O'Neill Ph.D.
+LPCC-S, therapist with Talkspace

 This article was originally published on